MuleDad/FederalAVD/docs/entraKerberosHybrid.md

 * **MFA Exclusion**[^5]: The storage account application(s) must be excluded from Conditional Access policies requiring MFA.
     1. Navigate to **Entra ID > Security > Conditional Access**.
     2. Identify policies that enforce MFA for all cloud apps or specific apps.
     3. Exclude the storage account application (Service Principal) created by the deployment.
+The storage account app should have the same name as the storage account in the conditional access exclusion list.
+When searching for the storage account app in the conditional access exclusion list, search for: [Storage Account] <your-storage-account-name>.file.<environmentSuffix>.
+Remember to replace <your-storage-account-name> with the proper value.

 [^1]: [Grant Admin Consent to the New Service Principal](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-identity-auth-hybrid-identities-enable?tabs=azure-portal%2Cregkey#grant-admin-consent-to-the-new-service-principal)
 [^2]: [Update the identifier Uris](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-storage/files/security/files-troubleshoot-smb-authentication?toc=%2Fazure%2Fstorage%2Ffiles%2Ftoc.json&tabs=azure-portal#error-1326---the-username-or-password-is-incorrect-when-using-private-link)